isomerpages/sp-5gacademy/_courses/by-areas/cloud-and-virtualization.md

 permalink: /courses/cloud
 third_nav_title: By Areas
 ---
-<p style="line-height:1"><small>The courses in this area have been provided by members of the Academic Institution Curriculum Advisory Committee.</small></p>
+<p style="line-height:1"><small>The courses in this area have been provided by members of the Academic Institution Curriculum Advisory Committee (AICAC) and selected Training Providers.</small></p>

 |Course Title  | Institution | Level | Duration |
 | - | - | - | -|